Philadelphia Burn Injury Lawyer

 Questions about Your Burn Injury Case

-According to the American Burn Association, 70 percent of burn injuries are suffered by men and 30 percent by women.
-Caucasians suffer 60 percent of burn injuries, African-Americans suffer 19 percent, and Hispanics 15 percent.
-However, anyone can suffer burn injury and incur the financial costs and physical and emotional suffering associated with them.
+According to the American Burn Association, 68 percent of burn injuries are suffered by men and 32 percent by women.
+Caucasians suffer 59 percent of burn injuries; African-Americans suffer 20 percent; and Hispanics 7 percent.
+However, anyone can suffer burn injury and incur the financial costs and physical and emotional suffering associated with them

 Burn injury statistics from the American Burn Association suggest that a majority (68 percent) of burns occur at home.
-44 percent of burns are caused by fire or flame, 33 percent are caused by scalds, nine percent by contact, four percent by electricity, and three percent by chemicals.
+Fire or flame is the cause of 44 percent of burns; 33 percent are caused by scalds; nine percent by contact; four percent by electricity; and three percent by chemicals.

 The cause of your burn injury is immaterial.
-If you have suffered a burn injury due to someone else’s negligence, our experienced lawyers can help get you the justice you deserve.
+If you have suffered a burn injury due to someone else’s negligence, our experienced burn injury lawyers can help get you the justice you deserve.

-If you or a loved one has sustained burn injury in the Philadelphia area of Pennsylvania, or anywhere in the state of New Jersey, please contact Wapner Newman to schedule a free consultation with a burn injury lawyer today.
+Do not delay, as Pennsylvania has a deadline for filing a personal injury lawsuit.
+According to Title 42, Section 5524, you generally have two years to file or the courts will refuse to hear your case.
+If you or a loved one has sustained a burn injury in the Philadelphia area of Pennsylvania, or anywhere in the state of New Jersey, please contact Wapner Newman to schedule a free consultation at (215) 569-0900.